bharath-shanmugasundaram/Document-Type-Detection-using-Vision-Transformer/README.md

 - **Reproducibility**: Understood the importance of meticulous data documentation

 This hands-on data curation was **fundamental to the project's success**—transforming theoretical knowledge into practical understanding of what makes machine learning systems work in reality.

----

-<a id="future-enhancements"></a>
-## 🚀 Future Enhancements
-Potential next steps include:
-- Expanding the number of document classes.
-- Experimenting with other vision transformer architectures.
-- Implementing ensemble methods for higher robustness.
-- Deploying the model as a microservice API.

----
-**Built with ❤️ using PyTorch, Swin Transformers, and Hugging Face.**